-The Support Services Division oversees the department's Records Management system as well as the other electronic data systems.
+The Support Services Division oversees the department's Records Management System, BadgerTracs citation issuing and crash reporting software, online Open Records Request Queue completion tracking program, and other electronic data systems utilized by the agency.
 The Racine County Sheriff's Office Support Services Division is one of its "behind the scenes" commands that provide a variety of services to all members of our agency, the public and other law enforcement and criminal justice agencies.